 Insurance brokers and the U.S. businesses they serve typically look at risk management completely separately from healthcare benefits.
 Healthcare is viewed under the Human Resources business unit, a vertical silo.
 Another vertical silo considers risk management issues under a risk manager or CFO, entirely apart from the employee benefits package.
 Risk management influences risk mitigation through safety processes and risk transfer by the purchase of insurance.
 Risk managers do not typically look to their healthcare benefits package to impact business continuity or projected productivity levels.
 Insurance brokers, in parallel, are licensed in separate areas of specialization.
 The silos remain intact.

 Here’s one of the most important problems Bill has solved.
 While you were helping him control his weight, he has helped your business stay leaner as well.
 With less absenteeism and more predictability, you don’t need to increase your head count.
-The onsite clinic keeps your trained workers onsite, and allows you to continue full speed ahead!
+The health center keeps your trained workers onsite, and allows your business to continue full speed ahead!